Cacti/plugin_webseer/README.md

 --- 2.0 ---
 * issue#12: Add proxy support to URL's
 * issue#20: Resolve issues with Permanently Moved errors with proxy use
+* issue#22: Make additional room on page for long URL's

 --- 1.1 ---
 * feature: Changes to facilitate i18n by contributors